vaikan/paperwork/README.md

 If you don't have that, then the current state of Paperwork probably isn't for you in first place.
 To make it clear: **This software is not *usable* at this moment.
 It's being worked on to be *made usable* in the near future.
 In its current state, Paperwork v2 is targeted to developers that would like to get their hands dirty and contribute to the project.**

+## Demo

+A demo of the current Paperwork status is available at [http://www.demo.paperwork.cloud](http://www.demo.paperwork.cloud) (sorry, no HTTPs yet!).
+This instance won't persist data on the server side, but it does cache it inside your browser session.
+The instance is being destroyed every night at 1am UTC.
+Therefor all accounts are only valid for maximum one day. **Please do not use this instance to store actual data/sensitive information!**

+This demo instance is sponsored by [twostairs](https://twostairs.com).

 ## Setup

 This repository is structuring and unifying all required components for Paperwork.
 It its purpose is to provide an **example of how you *could* host Paperwork yourself**.
-However, please keep in mind that the stack file used in this repostiory should **not be used for real-world, internet-facing deployments**, as it lacks the ability to manage credentials between services in a secure manner.
+However, please keep in mind that the stack file used in this repository should **not be used for real-world, internet-facing deployments**, as it lacks the ability to manage credentials between services in a secure manner.

 ```bash
 $ git clone git@github.com:paperwork/paperwork.git